Wondering how much granulated herbs you should take? Good question! Although they can be powerful, herbs can be seen more as foods than drugs.

 The above guidelines represent the usual doses.
 If you don’t much care for reading or thinking too much about it, you’re done.
 If you want to fine tune things a bit, keep reading.

-If you are very sensitive to medicines: start out low (1/4 tsp or 2 capsules) once per day, and raise the dosage each day.
+If you are very sensitive to medicines: start out low (1/2 teaspoon or 1 capsule) once per day, and raise the dosage each day.
 When you get to the point where your concerns are being addressed, you’re good, you don’t have to go any higher than that.
 This advice is especially useful for those who are taking herbs for something that is induced or aggravated by stress.

 I’m sure we’ll be adding more instructions to this page as the need arises.